Robert873/Snake/README.md

 # Snake
-The game snake built using c#
+The game snake built using C#